 Certificate

 A digital file used to sign and secure digital passes.
-PassKit requires certificates to ensure the authenticity of passes.
+PassKit requires certificate to ensure the authenticity of passes.

 Coupon Pass